hengbl/HDB-Resale-Price-Prediction/README.md

 <!---Conclusion-->
 <h2>Conclusion</h2>
-In this project, we studied the HDB resale price in Singapore to build a model that can predict its price given a comprehensive set of parameters as the prices can be influenced by a range of different factors. <a>We also managed to exercise our creativity and tap on existing publications in this domain to improve the quality of our datasets as well as model training:</a>
+In this project, we studied the HDB resale price in Singapore to build a model that can predict its price given a comprehensive set of parameters as the prices can be influenced by a range of different factors. <strong>We also managed to exercise our creativity and tap on existing publications in this domain to improve the quality of our datasets as well as model training:</strong>
 <ol>
 <li>We made use of the OneMap API to get the coordinates of educational institutions, shopping malls, police stations, green areas, MRT and bus stations and Singapore, and subsequently find the distance between them and the resale flats as we know that the prices are influenced by nearby amenities and public transport network.
 We also included crime rate data by town as we believe that this could also affect the price of resale flat in the area.
 This feature extraction process enriched our dataset and allowed our model to learn the data better.</li>